imherrera/composed-di/README.md

   ServiceModule,
   singletonFactory,
   oneShotFactory,
-} from 'composed-di'; // if used locally, import from the relative path to `src/index`
+} from 'composed-di'; // when developing this repo locally, import from './src/index'

 // 1) Define service types
 interface Config {